 This letter serves as notice to TVA, pursuant to Sections 3.3(c) and 14.1 of the Agreement, that Caledonia or an affiliate thereof (collectively, “Caledonia”) proposes to construct or cause to be constructed certain proposed modifications to the existing interconnection facilities of the Caledonia generating facility (the “Facility”).
 Such modifications, which are further described below, will be located at the Site and will be used in connection with the operation of the Facility and the transmission of power therefrom.

-Caledonia also is contemplating the construction of an approximately 3.2 mile long 500 kV transmission line segment and an associated substation that would enable the Facility to be interconnected with the transmission system of Alabama Power, a Southern Company utility affiliate (“Southern”), at __________ (collectively, the “Southern Interconnect”), resulting in the Facility being interconnected to both the TVA and Southern transmission systems.
+Caledonia also is contemplating the construction of an approximately 3.2 mile long 500 kV transmission line segment and an associated substation that would enable the Facility to be interconnected with the transmission system of Alabama Power, a Southern Company utility affiliate (“Southern”), at a substation to be located in Alabama near the Mississippi state line (collectively, the “Southern Interconnect”), resulting in the Facility being interconnected to both the TVA and Southern transmission systems.
 Caledonia presently is engaged in discussions with Southern about the nature and terms of the Southern Interconnect.
 While certain details still may be subject to minor variations, the present plan is that upon completion Southern would own the newly constructed substation and Caledonia would own the interconnecting transmission level line running from the Facility’s switchyard to the substation.

 Caledonia wishes to commence the installation of the Southern Interconnect as soon as possible, but in any event not later than [_____, 2000].
-The installation of the Southern Interconnect will necessitate the installation of certain breakers and associated equipment [more detail] at the Facility that will interface with and affect the coordination and operation of the Caledonia Interconnection Facilities in conjunction with the Southern Interconnect.
-Attached to this notice are the proposed diagrams and specifications for the modifications to the Caledonia Interconnection Facilities, which diagrams and specifications are hereby submitted for TVA’s review and approval pursuant to Section 3.3(c) of the Agreement.
-[As required by the Agreement, the diagrams and specifications were prepared consistent with good engineering practice and specify the equipment to be used as to manufacturer, model, type, technical specifications and other pertinent information, as required by the Agreement.
-Caledonia will reimburse TVA for the actual costs of any work performed in connection with its review of the diagrams and specifications as provided in Section 3.2(c) of the Agreement.]
+The installation of the Southern Interconnect will necessitate the installation of certain breakers and associated equipment at the Facility that will interface with and affect the coordination and operation of the Caledonia Interconnection Facilities in conjunction with the Southern Interconnect.
+Attached to this notice are the proposed one-line diagram and description of the modifications to be made to the Caledonia Interconnection Facilities, which diagrams and description are hereby submitted for TVA’s review and approval pursuant to Section 3.3(c) of the Agreement.
+As required by the Agreement, all work to be done on the Caledonia Interconnection Facilities will be consistent with good engineering practice.
+All the equipment to be used will comply with be of the same quality as the existing equipment and will meet TVA specifications as to manufacturer, model, type, technical specifications and other pertinent information, as required by the Agreement.
+Caledonia will reimburse TVA for the actual costs of any work performed in connection with its review of the diagrams and specifications as provided in Section 3.2(c) of the Agreement.

 Caledonia does not believe that, consistent with Good Utility Practice, any modifications to the TVA Interconnection Facilities, or a new system impact study, would or should be necessary or appropriate as a result of these modifications to the Caledonia Interconnection Facilities (or the installation of the Southern Interconnect).
-The engineering firm assisting Caledonia on these projects has certified to Caledonia that both the installation of the breakers and associated equipment and the Southern Interconnect will not adversely affect the reliability, safety or operation of the TVA system as compared to the current configurement of the Facility and its Interconnection Facilities.
-[Perhaps include a more specific engineering supported reason.]
+A circuit breaker control interlock will be installed in the Caledonia station, as described in the attached documents, to prevent the of interconnection of the TVA and Southern Company systems through Caledonia.
+Each set of generating units will be connected to either to TVA or to Southern, but never to both.
+As a result, the Southern Interconnect will not adversely affect the reliability, safety or operation of the TVA system as compared to the current configurement of the Facility and its Interconnection Facilities, since the Caledonia units will continue to be radial to the TVA System.